Cosmian/mse-cli/documentation/docs/microservice_encryption/how_it_works_deploy.md

 ### MSE instance verification

-Between stage 1 and stage 2, the app owner should verify the mse app, that is to say:
+Between stage 1 and stage 2, the app owner should verify the MSE app, that is to say:

-- Check that the code is running inside an enclave
+- check that the code is **running inside an enclave**
-- Check that this enclave belongs to Cosmian
+- check that this **enclave belongs to Cosmian**
-- Check that the code is exactly theirs
+- check that the **code is exactly theirs**

 If not, the app owner shouldn't proceed with stage 2 (`mse-ctl deploy` won't proceed).
 The stage 2 consists in sending the secret data which can be done only if we are sure the TLS connection is trusted.